MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 The transfer rate between sides is set by the uart baud-rate which is `781 250` bits per second.
 This calculates to `10.24μs` per byte sent, all messages sent are at most `1` byte.

+---

+*Edit 2040-04-17*

+I changed to protocol to be two bytes for robustness, but updated the baud-rate to 20x.

+This puts one message at `1.024μs` of latency with better robustness.

+---

 Worst case scenario *should* therefore be the `os_poll_latency + left_side_right_change_latency + right_side_latency + transfer_latency`,
 which would be `1000μs + 70μs + 25μs + 10μs = 1105μs`, when a single key is pressed on the right side,`os_poll_latency + left_side_left_change_latency = 1060μs` on the left.